NATO's Rasmussen calls for open defence markets

 NATO's 28 allies needed to prioritise spending, improve coordination and adopt a multinational approach, he said.

-Rasmussen said he wanted a specific package of multilateral measures to be on the table in time for the next NATO summit in Chicago in May 2012.
+Rasmussen said he wanted a specific package of mulitlateral measures to be on the table in time for the next NATO summit in Chicago in May 2012.

 NATO is worried that financial hardship among member countries could hurt the alliance's military capability unless steps are taken to make procurement more efficient.